CleanroomMC/AssetMover/README.md

 }
 ```

 2. Use `AssetMoverAPI`.
-Make sure you use these methods before `FMLInitializationEvent` is fired, anything later would be too late.
+Make sure you use these methods during `FMLConstructionEvent` or before it.
+Any later and it would be too late.